 - Click Create.

-Step 2: Add the custom field to a custom field layout
+Place the custom field in a custom field layout

 You can create different layouts for the creation of the record and the record itself.
 For example, you may only want to require a few fields for a user to create a feature/activity, but once it has been created (and as it progresses towards completion) you might want a wealth a fields.
 These two types of layout are called the Create layout and the Detail custom field layout.

 Layouts are organized by data object, which can be selected at the top of Settings > Account > Custom layouts.
 After you have selected the data object for which you want to manage a layout, you will have options to:

 - Clone an existing custom layout.
 Hover to the right of the layout you want to copy in the Actions column, and then click Clone.
 A new duplicate layout will be created with the same name prepended with "[Copy]" for you to edit and assign to products.

 - Modify an existing custom layout.
 Hover to the right of the layout you want to edit in the Actions column, and then click Edit.
 Use the tabs to select whether you would like to modify the Create layout or the Detail custom field layout, then drag and drop each field from the Available Fields column to the Visible fields column in the desired order.
 You can also use the search field to quickly find the custom fields you need from the list.
 To remove a field, simply move it back over to Available Fields and it will no longer display that layout.

 Tip: To mandate fields on create record forms, you can set visible fields to Required.
 For more information on setting up custom layouts, see our support article on creating custom layouts.